ING1

 Inhibitor of growth protein 1 is a protein that in humans is encoded by the ING1 gene.

 Function

 This gene encodes a tumor suppressor protein that can induce cell growth arrest and apoptosis.
 The encoded protein is a nuclear protein that physically interacts with the tumor suppressor protein TP53 and is a component of the p53 signaling pathway.
 Reduced expression and rearrangement of this gene have been detected in various cancers.
 Multiple alternatively spliced transcript variants encoding distinct isoforms have been reported.

+One of the isoforms of ING1 (p33(ING1) is involved in the modulation of DNA repair.
+It appears that p33(ING1) cooperates with p53 in nucleotide excision repair.
+Also, proliferating cell nuclear antigen (PCNA) interacts with p33(ING1b) in the elimination of UV-damaged cells through the induction of programmed cell death (apoptosis).